Interoperability is built around the five key themes of business, security, legal, semantic and technical.

 - understanding how information and data assets are used to meet business outcomes

-- working with stakeholder and community and expectations eg, designing and delivering services for stakeholders that span across Governanment agencies
+- working with stakeholder and community and expectations, for example, designing and delivering services for stakeholders that span across governanment agencies

 - understanding operational and strategic requirements and expectations for sharing and receipt

-- aligning requirements to similar enterprises (for example financial transaction regulation, geospatial and criminal intelligence)
+- aligning requirements to similar enterprises, for example, financial transaction regulation or geospatial and criminal intelligence

 The security theme ensures data is protected and the risks of data and information exchange are managed.
 Key considerations include: